i-Ne-i/my-new-project/README.md

 # Transcription and translation of Opuscula´s incunabulae book with AI

-Final project for the Building AI CP
+Final project for the Building AI Course Project

 ## Summary